Meet the 2020 St. Jude Dream Home winner

 “‘I googled it, it really happened!
 Your name was on the bottom under the grand prize!
 You won the house!’
 I was like, ‘what!,’” Echevarria said.
 “It’s definitely a big life change.”

-Her ticket is part of a donation of more than $675,000 from the Coastal Empire and Lowcountry, thanks to Village Park Homes who built the house at minimal cost to St. Jude.
+Her ticket is part of a donation of more than $675,000 from the Coastal Empire and Lowcountry, thanks to Village Park Homes who built the house at minimal cost to the St. Jude Children’s Research Hospital.

 “I think it’s amazing.
 It’s beautiful,” She said.
 “It’s more of a blessing than it is luck, you know.
 Things happen for a reason and I’m very blessed and excited.
 The house is gorgeous, it’s amazing.
 It still doesn’t feel real.”

-Every penny raised in the giveaway helps families of children fighting cancer at St. Jude Children’s Research Hospital.
+Every penny raised in the giveaway helps families of children fighting cancer at St. Jude.

 “To help the kids.
 That’s all it was about,” Echevarria said.
 “It was one hundred dollars and knowing that the chances of winning were very slim to none so I said absolutely, for the kids we can do it.”